Hamiltonian Learning via Inverse Physics-Informed Neural Networks: Preliminaries

 Fig.~\ref{fig:lossandNNQS}(a) illustrates the fundamental concept of PINNs, supplemented with the Schr\"odinger equation.
 The solid curve represents the true solution of the system $\ket{\Psi(t;\bm{\theta})}$, where $\bm{\theta}$ denotes system parameters.
 The dashed curve represents the estimated solution of the system $\ket{\Psi(t;\bm{\hat{\theta}})}$ obtained under the proposed parameter estimation $\bm{\hat{\theta}}$.
 The red stars indicate points where actual observed data is collected, and the model minimizes the discrepancy (shown by the vertical z lines) between predictions (green dots) and real-world measurements.
 The blue dots represent locations where the physical laws are enforced.
 At these points, the first derivative of the estimated state, $\frac{\partial \ket{\Psi(t;\bm{\hat{\theta}})}}{\partial t}$, is computed alongside $\ket{\Psi(t;\bm{\hat{\theta}})}$ to ensure that the system satisfies the Schr\"{o}dinger equation in Eq.~\eqref{eq:schrodinger}.
 Importantly, no data from the true solution is required at these points, as the physical laws themselves guide the learning process.

 In order to utilize PINN to solve the HL problem, we first need to represent the quantum state $\ket{\Psi(t)}$ using a neural network.
-Accurately representing a quantum state can be computationally challenging due to the exponential scaling of the state space with the number of particles $n$ involved, illustrated in the right panel of Fig.~\ref{fig:lossandNNQS}(b), where one table corresponds one time point and every table is consist of $2^n$ entries.
+Accurately representing a quantum state can be computationally challenging due to the exponential scaling of the state space with the number of particles $n$ involved, illustrated in the right panel of Fig.~\ref{fig:lossandNNQS}(b), where one table corresponds to one time point and every table consists of $2^n$ entries.
 We address this challenge by parameterizing the quantum states with neural networks, denoted as Neural Network Quantum States (NNQSs).
-This method facilitats efficient approximations of states that would otherwise demand extensive computational resources \cite{jia2019quantum,gutierrez2022real}.
+This method facilitates efficient approximations of states that would otherwise demand extensive computational resources \cite{jia2019quantum,gutierrez2022real}.
 In NNQS, the neural network acts as a parameterized wave function $\Psi_{w}(t,m)$ where $w$ is the trainable weight in the network.
 The input is time $t$ and the configuration $m$ which is the bit-string representation of the chosen computational basis $\ket{m}$, and its outputs correspond to the amplitudes of $\ket{\Psi(t)}$ in the chosen basis $\ket{m}$, $\braket{m | \Psi(t)}$.
 Therefore, NNQS allows for a continuous and differentiable approximation of the state across time.
 With the help of back-propagation, the NNQS can easily calculate and get the first order differentiation of $\ket{\Psi(t)}$ with respect to time $t$, i.e., $\frac{d\ket{\Psi(t)}}{dt}$.

-Implementing PINN, we randomly sample $P$ points (which we call the number of physical constraint points hereafter) in the time domain $(t_1,t_2,...,t_j,...,t_P)$.
+Implementing PINN, we randomly sample $P$ points (which we call the number of \blue{\emph{collocation points}} \cite{bauduin2025impact} hereafter) in the time domain $(t_1,t_2,...,t_j,...,t_P)$.
 We incorporate new loss function (``physics loss'') in the training process (termed as $\mathcal{L}_\mathrm{physics}$):